cheton/flattree/README.md

 console.log(nodes);
 ```

-An example that demostrates how to close a node and rebuild the list:
+This demostrates how to close a node and rebuild the list:
 ```js
 var _ = require('lodash');
 var flatten = require('flattree');